 A more permanent solution replaced the ropes with spring loaded thin stabilising cables between the stay cables and the deck.

-The spring failure safety link was later added.
+The spring failure safety link was added later.

-At a cost of $61 milion the program included
+At a cost of $61 million the program included

 Edge beam walkways were built each side of the bridge with a temporary rail line built to allow movement of heavy items by rail trucks and for a moveable platform to access the stay cables.